-While countries in the region do not have specific AI legislation yet, various laws and regulations may nevertheless apply.
+While countries in the region do not have specific Al legislation yet, various laws and regulations may nevertheless apply.
 Therefore, companies should be aware of these laws.
-In addition to compliance with those laws, companies should engage with government authorities in relevant sectors to obtain guidance on the application of law to AI issues and technologies due to the undeveloped nature of law and look to best practices in other, more developed jurisdictions to assess and manage risks.
-Separately, companies should stay on top of developments in AI law and regulation, and seek to engage and inform government authorities to help shape AI policy.
+In addition to compliance with those laws, companies should engage with government authorities in relevant sectors to obtain guidance on the application of the law to Al issues and technologies due to the undeveloped nature of law in this area and look to best practices in other, more developed jurisdictions to assess and manage risks.
+Separately, companies should stay on top of developments in AI law and regulation and seek to engage and inform government authorities to help shape Al policy.